alexmackey/oauthoops/README.md

 OAuth has a steep learning curve and there are many opportunities to make a mistake.

-This guidance is a work in progress list contains a list of common OAuth misconfigurations and bad practices.
+This guidance is a work in progress and contains a list of common OAuth related mistakes and bad practices.

+This guide focuses on OAuth v2.1​ and friends.
+These friends have their own distinct standards and include OpenID, JWT (JSON Web Token or RFC 7519), JWS (JSON Web Signatures)​ and JOSE (JavaScript Object Signing and Encryption).
+Issues impacting these are included as they are often found as part of OAuth implementations.

-Many of these issues myself and colleagues have seen in the wild and some we’ve made ourselves – learn from these mistakes and build secure applications :)
+Many of these mistakes myself and colleagues have seen in the wild and some we’ve made ourselves – let's learn from these issues and build secure applications :smile:

 ## Support